nicolasegger/sie-eng270-project/README.md

 Templates for .tex and .odt formats are provided in "docs/".
 The formatting can be changed, but the sections should remain the same.
 The final report should be placed in "docs/" as "report.pdf".
 # Running the program
 ## Dependencies
+The complete folder contains four files

-Describe the operating system, programs (MATLAB/Python/C), version numbers, and external packages that need to be installed to run the program.
-Canonically, it should run on the SIE Linux VDI, but if you require a different configuration (e.g., more updated MATLAB version) you can state it here.
+ -------- supp Describe the operating system, programs (MATLAB/Python/C), version numbers, and external packages that need to be installed to run the program.
 ## Build

-Describe how the C program should be compiled (using gcc or mex).
+the c programm is compiled with a **gcc** command the the file **read_file** (executable) is create in the folder bin Describe how the C program should be compiled (using gcc or mex).
 The executable or shared object file can be placed in the "bin/" directory.
 ## Execute

-Describe how the program should be executed.
-Ideally, it will be automated to one line of code in a terminal running Bash (e.g., matlab -batch src/myscript), with the outputs generated to "results/".
+The programm can be executed directly from the terminal using the shellscript (app.sh file) To compute the programm, the user has to move on the desktop to the place where the project is downloaded with the command : cd $(find . -name "CMT" -type d)
+Once in the right place, the execution can be completed with: ./app.sh Resume (once on the terminal):
+1. cd $(find . -name "CMT" -type d)
+2. ./app.sh
 ## Contributors

-List the authors of the code.
+Nicolas Egger & Diego Dellamula
 # Acknowledgments
 ## Data sources